The Scout Bracelet

 To learn more, visit our partner directly at fws.gov/project/red-wolf-recovery-program.

 • “As of August 2024, there are 292 American Red Wolves under human care in 50 partner institutions across the United States.
-Approximately 20 known wolves make up the wild population in North Carolina.
-The in situ population is referred to as the Eastern North Carolina Red Wolf Population (ENC RWP).”
+As of August 2024, there are 17 known Red Wolves that make up the wild population in North Carolina.
+This population is referred to as the Eastern North Carolina Red Wolf Population (ENC RWP).”

 To learn more, visit our partner directly at fws.gov/project/red-wolf-recovery-program.

-• Trapping, poaching, and habitat loss are primarily to blame for the Red Wolves’ endangered status—they are now the most endangered wolf species in the world.
-Red Wolves once occupied space as far south as Texas all the way to New York, but in the 17 and 1800s, intensive hunting and predator control programs nearly wiped out the species entirely.
+• Past trapping, poaching, and habitat loss are primarily to blame for the Red Wolves’ endangered status—they are now the most endangered wolf species in the world.
+Red Wolves once occupied space as far south as Texas all the way to the southern tip of New York, but in the 17 and 1800s, intensive hunting and predator control programs nearly wiped out the species entirely.

-Zoos stepped up to establish a population in human care in 1969 to attempt to preserve the population by breeding and increasing the population to later be released back into the wild.
-During this time, Red Wolves received additional protections courtesy of the 1973 Endangered Species Act.
-The U.S. Fish and Wildlife Service knew the wild population was on the brink of extinction and set out to capture the last remaining wild Red Wolves to help secure the breeding program in zoos.
-Through all of the trapping efforts, they only found 14 remaining pure Red Wolves, which they captured and safely brought into zoos.
+Red Wolves first received federal protection under the Endangered Species Preservation Act of 1966 in 1967.
+Zoos stepped up to establish a population in human care in 1969 in an attempt to preserve their numbers by breeding and increasing the amount of Red Wolves to later be released into the wild.
+Red Wolves received additional protections courtesy of the 1973 Endangered Species Act.
+The U.S. Fish and Wildlife Service knew the wild population was on the brink of extinction, and set out to capture the last remaining wild Red Wolves to help secure the breeding program in zoos.
+Through all the trapping efforts, just 14 Red Wolves were identified and used as founders to establish the population under human care.

-• The Cherokee recognize and honor the Red Wolf’s personhood, that’s why we capitalize Red Wolf—to emphasize that honor and equality.
-American Red Wolf SAFE recognizes that the story of the wolf, and fostering that understanding and empathy, is a critical component to Red Wolf recovery.
+• The Cherokee recognize and honor the Red Wolf’s personhood—we capitalize Red Wolf to emphasize that honor and equality.
+SAFE Red Wolf recognizes that the story of the Red Wolf, and fostering that understanding and empathy, is a critical component to Red Wolf recovery.

 To learn more, visit our partner directly at fws.gov/project/red-wolf-recovery-program.